HarshNandigamwar/SCT_WD_4/README.md

 1. Open the To-Do List application in your web browser.
 2. Type your task in the input field.
-4. Click the "Add" button to add the task to the list.
+4. Click the "Save Task" button to add the task to the list.
-5. Click the checkbox next to a task to mark it as complete.
+5. Click the completed button to mark it as complete.
-6. Click the "Delete" button (or appropriate icon) to remove a task.
+6. Click the "Delete" button to remove a task.